MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/sm/manage/admin-importing-data-and-alerts-from-system-center-operations-manager.md

 2. In the **Configuration Items** pane, expand **Computers**, and then click **All Windows Computers**.
 Verify that any new computers that were discovered in Operations Manager appear in the **All Windows Computers** pane.

-## How to Disable and Enable an Operations Manager Connector
+## Disable and enable an Operations Manager connector

 You can use the following procedures to disable or enable a System Center Operations Manager connector for Service Manager and validate the changes.